The Approved Plans

 View of the main entrance at 63-81 Pelham Street

-• Demolish the existing dilapidated building and replace it with a high-quality new-build office space, fit for modern office use.
+• Demolish the existing, dilapidated building and replace it with a new one of high architectural quality that is fit for modern office use.

 • Widen the pavement in front of the building to create more generous public realm and improve the pedestrian experience on Pelham Street.

-• Retain a gym use as a popular local asset.
+• Retain a gym use in the development.